devmatic-it/taralizer/examples/gcp/README.md

 ![GraphViz dot Dataflow Diagram](https://github.com/devmatic-it/taralizer/blob/main/examples/gcp/diagram.png)

 Once the dataflow diagram is created, a security thread and risk analysis can be conducted using the supported validation rules.
-Currently, only the [OWASP Application Security Verification Standard](<https://github.com/OWASP/ASVS/raw/v4.0.2/4.0/OWASP%20Application%20Security%20Verification%20Standard%204.0.2-en.pdf>)is supported, however Taralizer has been designed to support you on the creation on your own security standard.
+Currently, only the [OWASP Application Security Verification Standard](<https://github.com/OWASP/ASVS/raw/v4.0.2/4.0/OWASP%20Application%20Security%20Verification%20Standard%204.0.2-en.pdf>) is supported, however Taralizer has been designed to support you on the creation on your own security standard.

 - Create an HTML report referencing *diagram.png* file:  `taralizer report bank_of_anthos.yaml`:
 [HTML Report](<https://github.com/devmatic-it/taralizer/blob/main/examples/gcp/report.html>)